datakurre/blog/content/blog/2022/12/rcc-jupyter/index.md

 Writing lock file
 ```

-And then the hard part...
+And, finally, the hard part...
 With the following `./kernels/python/default.nix`:

 ```
 {